 MR studies are not without their limitations or challenges, however, they can to clarify if there’s a cause-and-effect relationship between a factor and a health outcome.
 By mimicking the design of a controlled experiment without direct intervention, MR studies help reduce bias from confounding factors and offer reliable insights in cases where controlled trials might be impractical or unethical.
 They provide valuable insights for public health recommendations, drug development, personalised medicine and lifestyle choices.

-Knowledge is power; improving health is about finding motivation, prioritising self-care and taking action.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether your interest is healthspan and longevity, to beat chronic illness or enhance your overall well-being, our consultations and programs deliver results that are tailored to your needs.

 Stay Healthy,